OpenFAST/openfast/docs/source/testing/regression_test.rst

     # Run the entire regression test with verbose output
     ctest -V

-    # Run a test by name where TestName is a regular expression (regex)
+    # Run tests by name where TestName is a regular expression (regex)
     ctest -R [TestName]

     # Run all tests with N tests executing in parallel